ENG1100 – English Grammar

 The course assumes a good proficiency in written and oral English.

-One hour lecture and two hour group sessions per week for 14 weeks, 42 hours in all.
+Two-hour lecture and two-hour group session per week for 13 weeks, 52 hours in all.

 There will be a 4-hour written exam at the end of the term.
 Both language and content will be part of the assessment.